Skip to content

 Retry functionality

 When working with LLM providers, transient errors like rate limits or temporary service unavailability may occur.
-The RetryingLLMClient decorator adds automatic retry logic to any LLM client.
+The RetryingLLMClient decorator adds automatic retry logic to any LLM client in both Kotlin and Java.

 Basic usage